 Preparing for retirement is already a daunting task, especially in addition to the many other financial decisions consumers face throughout their lifetimes.
 Budgeting is a consistent challenge, not to mention setting aside money for short-term and emergency savings.
 But there is a definite cost to delaying or derailing your retirement savings strategy—due to the fact interest compounds over time, it’s in consumers’ best interest to save as much as possible starting as early as possible, or risk running out of money post-retirement.

 There’s also debt to consider.
 Not only can debt put a serious strain on day-to-day life, but it can become particularly dangerous to carry significant debt during retirement.
-In 2016, Americans 60 and older carried $2.84 trillion in household debt, which includes mortgages, auto loans, student loans, credit card balances, etc. This figure increased nearly threefold from 2003, when older Americans had debt to the tune of $1 trillion.
+In 2016, Americans 60 and older carried $2.84 trillion in household debt, which includes mortgages, auto loans, college loans, credit card balances, etc. This figure increased nearly threefold from 2003, when older Americans had debt to the tune of $1 trillion.

 In general, it’s ideal to squash debt before retirement so the money you’ve saved can go toward living expenses, travel and the like.
 Here are four strategies for proactively eliminating debt.

 Consumers may elect to tackle more manageable debt loads on their own.
 Even if you decide to take matters into your own hands, a strategy can help you pay down debt on a realistic timeline and follow through.
 There’s some debate in the financial world about debt “snowball versus avalanche” and which method is best.